 You think, if indeed you think at all, that if it goes much faster you will topple right over, but soon you begin to slow down, seventy, sixty, fifty.
 Why you seem to actually crawl along at fifty an hour, and although every nerve in your body is quivering and you have just enough strength to hang on to the strap, you manage to shout an answer to Lytle, who asks with exquisite sarcasm, at the top of his voice, “Was that fast enough?” and you enjoy the satisfaction of seeing him nearly fall over with surprise as you fire back “Twasn’t very fast; can’t you make one hundred and twenty?”

 May 1911.
-Harriet Quimby convinced her editor at Leslie’s to pay for her flight lessons.
+Quimby convinced her editor at Leslies to pay for her flight lessons.
 In exchange, she would write first-person accounts of her experiences.
 Again, she set new goals for herself.
-Quimby dreamed of being on the leading edge of aviation, setting records in front of crowds.
+She dreamed of being on the leading edge of aviation, setting records in front of crowds.

 -August 2, 1911.
-She was the first American woman to be awarded her pilot’s license #37 from Aero Club of America, part of the International Aeronautic Federation which granted international pilot’s licenses.
+She was the first American woman to be awarded her pilots license #37 from Aero Club of America, part of the International Aeronautic Federation which granted international pilot’s licenses.
 She earned it after 33 lessons over four months.
-Her friend, Matilde Moisant, earned her license shortly after Quimby.
+A short time later her friend, Matilde Moisant, earned her license.

 -1911.
-Harriet Quimby wrote several scripts for short silent films produced by the Biograph Company.
+She wrote several scripts for short silent films produced by the Biograph Company.
 D.W.
 Griffith, a friend from her days in San Francisco Theater directed them.

 The event organizer, William Willard, flipped a coin with his son Charles to determine who would take a spin with Quimby in her plane.
 William won.
 There are many stories and theories about the crash.
 Some say that William, a large man, stood up and upset the balance of the small craft.